Underwater Photo Equipment

 Not all pixels are created equal

 As mentioned above, the physical size of lenses and image sensors affect the quality of images they create.
 Consider that many image sensors and lenses have not changed in size while the number of individual pixels continue to increase with each model year, as technology allows them to be made smaller.
-Pixels are becoming so small that less light falls directly into them, instead some of it bounces off the raised walls of each unit, reducing quality and increasing digital noise.
+Pixels are becoming so small that less light falls directly into them, instead some of it bounces off the raised walls of each cell, reducing quality and increasing digital noise.

-DSLR image sensors are several times larger than P&S sensors.
-Rather than packing four times as many tiny pixels onto a DSLR sensor, manufacturers make the pixels larger allowing more light to fall into each one.
-In combination with large lenses that are easier to manufacture to high standards, DSLR image quality is much better than P&S models.
+Digital Single-Lens-Reflex (DSLR) & Interchangeable Lens Cameras' (ILC) image sensors are several times larger than Point & Shoot (P&S) or Compact camera sensors.
+Rather than cramming more tiny pixels onto a bigger sensor, DSLR & ILC manufacturers make the pixels larger allowing more light to fall into each one.
+In combination with large lenses that are easier to manufacture to high standards, image quality is much better than with P&S models of the same megapixel rating.

-Point & Shoot (P&S) or Digital SLR (DSLR)?
+Point & Shoot (P&S) or DSLR / ILC?

 P&S cameras are especially good for close-ups of stationary or slow-moving subjects, some cameras able to produce nearly life size magnification while maintaining a comfortable working distance between 3 - 5 inches from the lens.
 Macro capability with flash varies so I recommend you try out a few models before buying.